loeredami/DamiBytes/README.md

 Hey listen, I don't have this terminology really figured out, I really just code, ok?

 # Technical Stuff, because someone cares
-DaBytes has a 64 Bit and 32 Bit mode, it first boots into 32 Bit mode, and you 100% of the time have to manually switch to 64 Nit mode, because the 32 Bit mode essentially can not do anything, as on Windows 11 there is only 64 Bit, and pointers usually always will be in 64 Bit.
+DaBytes has a 64 Bit and 32 Bit mode, it first boots into 32 Bit mode, and you 100% of the time have to manually switch to 64 Bit mode, because the 32 Bit mode essentially can not do anything, as on Windows 11 there is only 64 Bit, and pointers usually always will be in 64 Bit.
 (Windows 11 btw.
 I wish support stayed for 10, and I had an proper SSD for dual booting Linux.
 Please give me money I have my Ko-Fi linked on the side.)

 If you somehow get this to run on a 32 Bit machine, you may have to rewrite everything to use 32 Bit, or figure out a way to automatically detect the proper Bit mode to use.